 If you need some design ideas before our initial meeting, be sure to check out our Pinterest page featuring the homes we built!

-During our initial meeting, we will give you an idea packet with "homework" to help you identify what you want and need in a home.
+Prior to your design meeting, we will give you an idea packet with "homework" to help you identify what you want and need in a home.
 This is a helpful tool when you begin working with our home designer to create custom plans.

 When choosing house plans, keep in mind: